-The approach to derive the BEL for the Outstanding Claims Reserve depends on the possibility of applying the actuarial method s.
+The approach to derive the BEL for the Outstanding Claims Reserve depends on the possibility of applying the actuarial methods.

-- The BEL of the un-modelled and semi-modelled business (the Line of Business or the part of a Line of Business that, for various reasons, e.g. lack of adequate, appropriate and complete data or inhomogeneity of the business, has not been analyzed with the actuarial methods) has been calculated using IFRS figures.
-Un-modelled and semi-modelled business represents approximately 10.6% of IFRS provisions (8.3% in 2016) and contains mainly provisions for bonuses and reinsurance accepted business.
-The amount of un-modelled reserves increased mainly due to large claims occurred in Accepted Business. - The BEL of the modelled business (business which, thanks to the availability of adequate, appropriate and complete data, has been analyzed in detail by means of actuarial methods) has been assessed in the following steps:
+- The BEL of the un-modelled and semi-modelled business (the Line of Business or part of a Line of Business which, for various reasons, e.g. lack of adequate, appropriate and complete data or due to inhomogeneity of the business, has not been analyzed using actuarial methods) has been calculated using IFRS figures.
+Un-modelled and semi-modelled business represents approximately 10.9% of IFRS provisions and contains mainly provisions for bonuses and accepted reinsurance business. - The BEL of the modelled business (the business which, thanks to the availability of adequate, appropriate and complete data, has been analyzed in detail using actuarial methods) has been assessed using the following steps: